AlexandriaDAO/core/src/perpetua/perpetua.md

 - Really, next thing is to just play around a LOT with the new system and get out the kinks.
+- Reduce buttons even further (clicking on the NFT brings up the info, and the button is just a bookmark (no follow owner or anything else, just bookmarking!!!))

+- The add to shelves option doesn't open if it's already owned by a user, which is foolish, because an owner should be able to add it to any shelf. (it gives you a toast of "You already liked this item" or "You already own this NFT", and so it's a hiccup in the user flow).
+It should be if you own an NFT or an SBT, you should be able to add it to as many shelves as you like.

 First some context.
 This is a big project with a suite of apps that use NFTs as a content primative.
 Every peice of permanent content is an NFT, but you could get a copy of someone's NFT (an SBT) in order to use it by liking the original NFT.

+In the Permasearch app, we're just searching arweave transactions.
+People can mint them as NFTs, usually for the first time, but if they're already owned than the backend mints an SBT for that person.
+To trigger the mint action on Permasearch though, we need to run the nsfw check to ensure porn isn't minted as an NFT.
+After that though, after it's minted as an NFT or SBT, we never need to run the nsfw check on them again, so minting as an option is always availible by default.
+Then in the alexandrian app, we search through existing NFTs, which are areweave transactions that are minted as NFTs on our backend, so we treat them as NFTs/SBTs.
 Then in the Perpetua app we use these nfts in a content grid style social app.
 The social app has it's own two primitives: Shelves and Items.

 A shelf holds a grid of items, that's it.
 An item is a (1) NFT/SBT, and only it's owner can add it to a shelf, or (2) some markdown text which anyone can add, or (3) another shelf which anyone can add.